-"go home" or "leave" Genesis 42:34 you will trade in the land "I will allow you to buy and sell in this land"
+"go home" or "leave" Genesis 42:34 you will trade in the land you will trade in the fallo behold, every

+"I will allow you to buy and sell in this land"

 This phrase is used here to mark an important event in the story.
 If your language has a way for doing this, you could consider using it here.